-This report uses data from the 2015/16 Farm Business Survey of 1805 farms, of which 147 are organic.
+This report uses data from the 2017/18 Farm Business Survey of 1762 farms, of which 152 are organic.
 Several measures of performance have been used in this report and Farm Business Income (FBI) is used as the main measure.
 Farm Business Output (FBO) has been split into four sources; agriculture, agri-environment, diversification and the Basic Payment.
 Total costs have also been broken down into selected cost centres.
 Organic farms have been compared year-on-year using an identical sample and a full sample comparison of organic and non-organic farms is made for the current year.
 Gross margin data for individual organic crop and livestock enterprises is presented whenever enterprise sample size is 10 farms or more.

-All organic farm types recorded a greater FBI/ha than their non-organic counterparts and these differences were statistically significant for three of the six farm types.
-At the farm level the organic: dairy, LFA grazing, and lowland grazing farm groups also recorded a significantly higher FBI than the non-organic farms.
+Four of the six farm types recorded higher farm profitability per hectare (FBI/ha) for the organic farms over their non-organic counterparts and these differences were statistically significant for two of these four farm types: cropping and LFA grazing.
+The differences in income were broadly similar when using Net Farm Income per hectare (NFI/ha).
+At the farm level only the LFA grazing farm group recorded a significantly higher FBI/farm and NFI/farm for organic farms over the non-organics.
 With the exception of the LFA grazing group the higher FBI is universally due to a lower expenditure on costs, and despite an overall lower farm output.
 The organic LFA grazing group has both a greater farm output and a greater expenditure on costs than the non-organic LFA grazing farms.
-On a year-on-year basis, FBI has increased for all organic farm types except dairy and LFA grazing farms.
+On a year-on-year basis, FBI/farm and FBI/ha increased for all organic farm types.

-Organic cropping farms earned on average an FBI of £240/ha, £39/ha more than the non-organic cropping farms but at the farm level the organic cropping farms recorded a slightly lower FBI than the non-organics.
-These differences are not significant at either the per hectare or at the farm level.
-The higher FBI/ha was due to a lower expenditure on costs per hectare (£1,095/ha versus £1,303/ha) and despite a lower total farm output per hectare (£1,345 versus £1,498).
-Organic cropping farms saw an average increase in FBI/ha of 4% between 2014/15 and 2015/16.
-This increase in profitability was due to an 6% increase in total output to £1,341/ha and despite a 5% increase in total costs to £1,099/ha.
+Organic cropping farms earned on average an FBI of £574/ha, £236/ha more than the non-organic cropping farms, and equating to an FBI of £86335/farm.
+The difference was significant at the per hectare level but not at the farm level.
+The higher FBI/ha was due to a greater total farm output per hectare (£1,934 versus £1,623) and despite a higher expenditure on costs per hectare (£1,353/ha versus £1,290/ha).
+Net farm income was also significantly higher for organic cropping farms at per hectare level (£495/ha versus £226/ha).
+Organic cropping farms saw a 70% increase in FBI/ha of between 2016/17 and 2017/18.
+This increase in profitability was due to a 62% increase in total output and despite a 48% increase in total farm costs.

-The FBI/ha for organic horticulture farms of £1,430/ha was greater than that of the non-organics by £255/ha (although not significant).
-Non-organic horticulture farms operated a much more intensive operation than organic horticulture farms; FBO being £11,693/ha for non-organics versus £3,912/ha for organic farms.
-The total costs for non-organic horticulture farms were £10,528/ha but £2,483/ha for organic farms.
-The FBI/ha on an identical sample of organic horticulture farms increased between 2014/15 and 2015/16.
-This due to a 10% increase in total output and despite a 4% increase in costs.
-The small sample size of the identical sample (of 9 farms) means that some care must be taken in interpreting the year-on-year results.
+The FBI/ha for organic horticulture farms of £1,910/ha was higher than that of the non-organics by £301/ha (although not significant).
+Non-organic horticulture farms operated a much more intensive operation than organic horticulture farms; FBO being £13,636/ha for non-organics versus £5,722/ha for organic farms.
+The total costs for non-organic horticulture farms were £12,041/ha and only £3,818/ha for organic farms.
+The FBI/ha on an identical sample of 10 organic horticulture farms increased by 12% between 2016/17 and 2017/18.
+This was due to a 1% increase in total farm output and a 2% decrease in total costs.
+The small sample size of the identical sample means that some care must be taken in interpreting the year-on-year results.